Ed Parker

 Edmund Kealoha Parker (March 19, 1931 – December 15, 1990) was an American martial artist, who founded and codified the art of American Kenpo.

-Life
+Biography

 Born in Honolulu, Parker began training in Judo at an early age and later studied boxing.
 During the 1940s, Parker was introduced to Kenpō by Frank Chow, who then introduced Parker to William Chow, a student of James Mitose.
 Parker trained with William Chow while serving in the Coast Guard and attending Brigham Young University, and, in 1953, he was promoted to the rank of black belt.
 Parker, seeing that modern times posed new situations that were not addressed in Kenpo, adapted the art to make it more easily applicable to the streets of America.
 He called his adapted style American Kenpo Karate.